Dental assisting career video

 (2 min. excerpt) from ADA website

 Description of Occupation - The duties of a dental assistant are among the most comprehensive and varied in the dental office.
 The dental assistant performs a wide range of tasks requiring both interpersonal and technical skills.
 The dental assistant is the dentist’s “right arm”, taking on significant responsibility as a member of the dental health care team.
 Dental assistants greatly increase the efficiency of the dentist in the delivery of oral health care and are valuable members of the dental care team.
-One of the top 25 projected fastest growing occupations (1998-2008) according to the Bureau of Labor Statistics.
 A dental assistant performs radiographic techniques in all types of dental offices; assists a dental practitioner in all office procedures (taking an impression and making a model of the patient’s teeth for study casts); performs routine office management operations; and has excellent oral and written communication skills.
 Many procedures performed may expose dental assistants to bloodborne pathogens, potentially hazardous materials and ionizing radiation.

 Places of Employment and Outlook